-They both look at him for a moment, glance at each other, and nod their heads yes.
-When both go to speak at once Boone holds up his hand, and says, “It would have been a good idea to speak to me back then.
+They both look at him for a moment, glance at each other, and nod their heads.
+When both go to speak at once Boone holds up his hand and says, “It would have been a good idea to speak to me back then.
 But I won’t worry about what has been.
-I now have two good friends who want to marry me, and are sisters.
-If I choose one over the other I upset a good friend, and I may damage your relationship with the other.
-I’ve spoken about this with Gran and Heidi, and thought it over while on the trail.
+I now have two good friends who want to marry me and are sisters.
+If I choose one over the other I upset a good friend and I may damage your relationship with the other.
+I’ve spoken about this with Gran and Heidi, and I thought it over while on the trail.
 I’ve no intention of choosing between the two of you.”
-Both look stunned and hurt, until he adds, “So, you two now need to make a decision, and answer this question.
+Both look stunned and hurt, until he adds, “So, you two now need to make a decision and answer this question.
 Can you get along as sister wives if I marry both of you?”
 The eyes of both women go very wide while they gulp, turn to look at each other, and shrug their shoulders.
 It’s clear to Boone they hadn’t thought of this option.
-“Talk it over, and give me an answer in the morning.”
-He turns, and walks over to the horses.
+“Talk it over and give me an answer in the morning.”
+He turns and walks over to the horses.

 The next morning Boone is visited by Mrs Gray, Olive, and Nellie while he eats his breakfast.
 Mrs Gray has a big smirk on her face, Olive is a little angry, and Nellie looks a little confused.
 Olive says, “Boone, I don’t think you fully understand...”

-It’s clear Olive didn’t expect Boone to undercut all her arguments so quickly or so thoroughly.
-She stands there, and seems to be dithering, so Boone decides to press the issue for a clear answer.
+It’s clear Olive didn’t expect Boone to undercut all of her arguments so quickly or so thoroughly.
+She stands there and seems to be dithering, so Boone decides to press the issue for a clear answer.
 He says, “When I finish my breakfast I’m going back into town.
 Both of you will be ready to ride in with me to find and approve a minister to conduct our three way wedding.
 Is that clear Nellie?”
-He turns to her, and she nods yes while smiling.
+He turns to her and she nods while smiling.
 He turns to Olive, “Is that clear, Olive?”
 She looks him in the eye.
-For a moment it looks like she’s going to argue, then she drops her eyes, and nods yes as well.
+For a moment it looks like she’s going to argue, then she drops her eyes and nods as well.
 “Good.
 I’m glad that’s settled.
 Olive, although you’re the younger sister I expect you to be the senior wife.
-So you have to be ready to run our household, and to provide Nellie with direction, but not be a bully to her.
+So you have to be ready to run our household and to provide Nellie with direction, but not be a bully to her.
 Understand?”

-Olive gives a weak smile, nods yes, and says, “Yes, Boone.”
+Olive gives a weak smile, nods, and says, “Yes, Boone.”

-The three ladies leave, and Boone turns around to look at the big smiles on the faces of Mary and Heidi.
-He simply shrugs his shoulders, and says, “I couldn’t think of any other way of not upsetting one or the other.
+The three ladies leave and Boone turns around to look at the big smiles on the faces of Mary and Heidi.
+He simply shrugs his shoulders as he says, “I couldn’t think of any other way of not upsetting one or the other.
 What else could I do?”

 “I think I will.
 After all, there’s Quakers, Mennonites, and Amish in the county, somewhere.”
-Both ladies laugh, and they all go back to the food they have ready for their breakfasts.
+Both ladies laugh as they all go back to the food they have ready for their breakfasts.

 Mid-morning the four are back at the camp with the buggy stopped right beside Mrs Gray’s wagon while she supervises Boone shifting four lock-boxes from her wagon to the buggy.
 She places some old blankets and several bags of old clothes over the boxes to hide what they are.
 Then they head back into town.
 All three ladies have loaded shotguns beside them while Boone rides behind the buggy.